Uganda–Tanzania War: Media and propaganda

 During the early stages of the war in October 1978, Radio Tanzania broadcast no news on the conflict while Radio Uganda reported erroneously on an attempted Tanzanian invasion and intense border clashes.
 Once the invasion of Kagera was made public, Radio Tanzania launched an intensive propaganda campaign to gather public support of the war by retelling stories of the atrocities committed in Tanzanian territory and portraying the Ugandan attack as an egotistical venture by Amin to bolster his self-image.
 Radio Tanzania and Radio Uganda quickly became entangled in a "radio war", each making allegations against the other's country.
 In the first few months the Tanzanian public was offered little official information aside from a few speeches delivered by Nyerere.
 The Tanzanian government quickly established an "Information Committee" to manage news about the war.
 The body was chaired by the top secretary in the Ministry of Information, George Mhina, and consisted of the editors of Tanzania's two state newspapers, the head of Radio Tanzania, Presidential Press Secretary Sammy Mdee, and representatives of the TPDF and security forces.
 Mhina began repressing news about the war so that while many Tanzanian journalists and photographers had gone to the front lines, little of their reporting was ever published.
 Mdee and the newspaper editors boycotted the committee's meetings in protest.
 In general, the press in Tanzania was allowed to publish what it wished within the law, but it rarely reported anything different from the official media and often reprinted press releases from the government news agency, Shirika la Habari Tanzania (SHIHATA).

 In response to the suppression of information, Tanzanian citizens began listening to foreign broadcasts from BBC Radio, Voice of America, Voice of Kenya, Radio South Africa, and Radio Uganda for reporting on the conflict.
 In Dar es Salaam, civilians went to the Kilimanjaro Hotel to view the news carried through on the establishment's Reuters telex machine.
 The Information Committee eventually had the unit deactivated.
 Radio Tanzania spent the duration of the war broadcasting dramatic news reports, songs, and poems about the conflict as well as praise for the TPDF.
 Announcers fluent in Ugandan languages were hired and their newscasts were directed into Uganda.
 Ugandan exile Sam Odaka hosted a 45-minute daily propaganda programme on Radio Tanzania that targeted Ugandan soldiers.
 The show successfully damaged the Uganda Army's morale and ran until Kampala fell.
-SHIHATA regularly labeled Amin a "fascist".
+SHIHATA regularly labelled Amin a "fascist".